 In 1997, shortly after the funeral of Lady Diana, Charles the Prince of Wales took Prince Harry along with him to South Africa on a series of engagements and also to reconnect with his youngest son.

-During their journey, the princes stayed at Fugitives’ Lodge and were guided around the historic battle sites by none other than David Rattray himself.
+During their journey, the princes stayed at Fugitives’ Drift Lodge and were guided around the historic battle sites by none other than David Rattray himself.

-Their visit struck a chord with both princes and ignited further the interest Harry had of serving in the armed forces.
+The visit struck a chord with both princes and ignited further the interest Harry had of serving in the armed forces.

 Both Harry and Charles were deeply saddened to hear of David’s tragic murder in 2007.